US veterinary universe, mapped

 When is this dataset the wrong fit?

-Why is NVA listed at 1,100 from a public source instead of from Orbital data?
+Why is NVA listed at 1,100 from a public source instead of Orbital data?

-Orbital's chain resolver currently keeps NVA's acquired-brand identities (Carolina Veterinary Specialists, Mission Veterinary Partners pre-merger entities, and so on) separate from the NVA parent, so the NVA chain entity surfaces only one or two US locations in our raw data.
-Public PE coverage and NVA's own corporate communications cite roughly 1,100 US clinics, and that number is consistent across sources.
+Orbital's chain resolver currently keeps NVA's acquired-brand identities (Carolina Veterinary Specialists, Mission Veterinary Partners pre-merger entities, and so on) separate from the NVA parent, so the NVA chain entity surfaces only a handful of US locations in our raw data.
+Public PE coverage and NVA's own corporate communications cite roughly 1,100 US clinics consistently across sources.
 Re-rolling the acquired brands under their PE parent is on our engineering backlog.
-We surface the public number on this page because it is closer to ground truth than our current chain entity.
+We surface the public number because it is closer to ground truth than our current chain entity.

 See the verified veterinary owner dataset before you pay for it.

-Tell us the states, parent groups, or models you want.
+Tell us the parent groups (Mars VCA, NVA, VetCor, Thrive, true independent), models (freestanding hospital, mobile pop-up, in-store retail, urgent care, hospice), or states you want.
 We send a free sample of around 100 verified owner records you can check against your own pipeline, no commitment, no email-list back-and-forth.

 Get the sample